rasschaert/terraform-provider-pomeriumzero/docs/resources/cluster_settings.md

 page_title: "pomeriumzero_cluster_settings Resource - terraform-provider-pomeriumzero"
 subcategory: ""
 description: |-
-  Manages Pomerium Zero Cluster Settings.
+  Manages settings for a Pomerium Zero Cluster.
+This resource allows you to configure various aspects of your cluster, including authentication, timeouts, and logging.
 ---

 # pomeriumzero_cluster_settings (Resource)

-Manages Pomerium Zero Cluster Settings.
+Manages settings for a Pomerium Zero Cluster.
+This resource allows you to configure various aspects of your cluster, including authentication, timeouts, and logging.